Asynchronous Opinion Dynamics in Social Networks: Social Hegselmann-Krause Systems

-which finishes the proof of the lemma. \end{proof} We now have the tools to prove a lower bound on the expected potential drop in a single step. \begin{lemma} For any state $S_t=\stateHKS[t]$ of some HKS $\HKS$ in step $t$, when updating an agent chosen uniformly at random resulting in state $S_{t+1} = \stateHKS[t+1]$, the expected potential drop is at least
+which concludes the proof. \end{proof} We now have the tools to prove a lower bound on the expected potential drop in a single step. \begin{lemma} For any state $S_t=\stateHKS[t]$ of some HKS $\HKS$ in step $t$, when updating an agent chosen uniformly at random resulting in state $S_{t+1} = \stateHKS[t+1]$, the expected potential drop is at least

 where $\lambda_t$ is the length of the longest edge in the influence network $\CG{t}$ in step $t$. \end{lemma}

 \begin{proof} From \cref{lem:etesami_modified} we know that the potential never increases: if we choose agent $v$ to be updated, the potential decreases by at least